+Add a new Section 28-120.1 which includes the comprehensive legislative history for this section.

 §28-120.1 Tenant protection plan.
 A tenant protection plan shall be prepared and submitted for the alteration, construction, or partial demolition of buildings in which any dwelling unit will be occupied during construction, including newly constructed buildings that are partially occupied where work is ongoing.
 The tenant protection plan shall be prepared by a registered design professional and filed with the department.
 The registered design professional preparing the tenant protection plan shall be retained by the general contractor performing the alteration, construction, or partial demolition work.
 No permit shall be issued for work that requires a tenant protection plan unless such plan is approved by the department.
 Such plan shall contain a statement signed by the owner and signed by the applicant affirming that the building contains dwelling units that will be occupied during construction and shall identify in sufficient detail the specific units that are or may be occupied during construction, the means and methods to be employed to safeguard the safety and health of the occupants throughout the construction, including, where applicable, details such as temporary fire-rated assemblies, opening protectives, or dust containment procedures.
 Such means and methods shall be described with particularity and in no case shall terms such as “code complaint,” “approved,” “legal,” “protected in accordance with law” or similar terms be used as substitute for such description.
 The tenant protection plan must be site specific.
 The elements of the tenant protection plan may vary depending on the nature and scope of the work but at a minimum, must comply with all applicable laws and regulations, including the New York city construction codes, the New York city housing maintenance code, the New York city noise control code and the New York city health code, and shall make detailed and specific provisions for:

 Egress.
 At all times in the course of construction provision shall be made for adequate egress as required by this code and the tenant protection plan shall identify the egress that will be provided.
 Required egress shall not be obstructed at any time except where approved by the commissioner.